Mathematics assessment - the use of computer technology as part of special access arrangements

 What specialist software could be used for mathematics papers under the special access arrangements?

-The JCQ Instructions for Conduction Examinations 2018-2019 (ICE) provides the underpinning guidance for assessment.
+The JCQ Instructions for Conducting Examinations 2025-2026 (ICE) provides the underpinning guidance for assessment.
 Word processing technology can support candidates, either to type responses themselves, or to provide guidance to a scribe.
-Section 14.25 covers general issues around using a word processor, a reasonable interpretation of some of these points with regards to mathematics examinations would be:
+Section 14.25 covers general issues around using a word processor.
+A reasonable interpretation of some of these points with regards to mathematics examinations would be:

 1. Must be used as a typewriter, not as a database, although standard formatting software is acceptable.

-Standard formatting software covers the use of either Mathtype or Equation Editor within Word to ensure clear presentation of mathematical arguments.
+Standard formatting software covers the use of add-in tools such as Mathtype or Equation Editor within Word to ensure clear presentation of mathematical arguments.

-Centres should be aware that Mathtype has the ability to store equations on its toolbar.
+Centres should be aware that most formatting software will have the ability to store equations on its toolbar, and generally pre-populated with some of the standard formulae that students are expected to recall.
 Any such stored data must be cleared before the examination.

 3. Must not be connected to an intranet or any other means of communication.